addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~
-It would be best to create a shell script from these commands and the one under 'Sanity check'.
+It would be best to create a shell script from these commands and those under 'Sanity check'.

 .. code-block::